The Great American Broadcast

 THE NEWS MAY BE FAKE, BUT THE STORIES ARE TRUE.

-Tommy, a recent college graduate with big dreams, picks up a dead-end job at a local news station to make ends meet.
-He has a chronically sick father to take care of, and Tommy fears he'll be stuck in his tiny hometown forever.
-At his new job, he meets a group of other young people who are just as stuck as he is.
-But everything changes when Tommy unwittingly befriends an infamous serial killer who sets him down a radical path that could make all his dreams come true.
+Tommy, a hopeless college grad with big dreams, picks up a dead-end job at a local news station to make ends meet.
+He fears he'll be stuck in his tiny hometown forever, until he unwittingly befriends a serial killer who could make all his dreams come true.
+This dark comedy examines radicalization through a satirical lens.
+Is the American Dream even possible anymore?
+And if so, how far would you go to make it come true?

 -